Home / blog / Supervisory Approaches Impact Voluntary Turnover

 Leadership styles impact employees’ attitudes toward your company and the level of voluntary turnover that occurs.

 “For the most part unhappy employees do not leave companies- they leave bosses.
 [T]he supervisor is an icon for the company as a whole…” – Stan Beecham & Michael Grant, Supervision (June 2003, Vol. 64)

 Supervisors may not realize that they wield powerful influences on their employees’ attitudes toward your company.
-A lack of dialog in this relationship can influence competent employees to leave.
-With reduced resources and tighter budgets, supervisors who communicate effectively and honestly with direct reports establish more productive workplaces.
+A lack of dialogue in this relationship can influence competent employees to leave.
+With reduced resources and tighter budgets, supervisors who communicate effectively and honestly with direct reports establish more productive workplaces and reduce the cost of turnover.
 If there is an absence of attentiveness to the concerns of employees, poor performance may result.
 Consequently, a dangerous spiral follows.
 Failing to identify the reasons for poor performances, supervisors are reinforcing behaviors that result in undesirable outcomes.

 Feedback of individual performance, based on objective criteria, should be given regularly.
 If feedback is given haphazardly talented employees may feel demoralized and poor performers may assume that their work is acceptable.